 • Question Count: 2 Understanding the text, 3 Talking about the text, 2 Working with words, 1 Noticing form, 3 Writing, 2 Things to do (13 in total)

-These NCERT Solutions are curated by senior English educators, mapped to the 2026-27 NCERT Flamingo textbook, and refined against the last five years of CBSE Class 12 English Core Board papers.
+These NCERT Solutions are written by senior English educators, mapped to the 2026-27 NCERT Flamingo textbook, and checked against the last five years of CBSE Class 12 English Core board papers.

 The Last Lesson NCERT Solutions - Class 12 English (Core)